PromytheasN/Project_Euler_Solutions_1-10/README.md

-# EulerTask1
+# EulerTask
-Project Euler solution for #1 problem
+Project Euler solutions for the first #100